Widow’s and Dependent’s VA Benefits (DIC Payments)

 DIC claims should be pursued by surviving spouses and children if the conditions explained above apply.
 Do not be surprised if the VA denies the claim.
 Do not hesitate to appeal, particularly if private physicians or VA doctors stated that the veteran’s service-connected disability contributed in part to their death.

-John Tucker is a Past-President of the St. Petersburg Bar Association.
-He represents individuals in all types of disability benefit claims, including VA Service Connected Compensation and DIC benefits, as well as ERISA, private disability insurance, Social Security Disability, SSI, and Veterans Compensation for service-connected disabilities.
+John V. Tucker represents individuals in all types of disability benefit claims, including VA Service Connected Compensation and DIC benefits, as well as ERISA, private disability insurance, Social Security Disability, SSI, and Veterans Compensation for service-connected disabilities.
 He recently won a remand from the U.S. Court of Appeals for Veterans Claims and total reversal and award of benefits by the Board of Veterans Appeals for a widow who has been seeking DIC compensation from the VA for 10 years following the death of her husband, a World War II veteran.
-Mr. Tucker’s email is email@example.com.

-1In addition to DIC payments discussed in this article, the VA also offers Parents DIC, Survivors’ and Dependents’ Education Assistance (DEA), Work-Study Employment, Home Loan Guaranty, Burial Benefits, Service Member’s Group Life Insurance Settlement and financial counseling to beneficiaries of those policies, Vet Bereavement Counseling, and Vocational Rehabilitation and Employment (VR&E) Services.
+1In addition to DIC payments discussed on this page, the VA also offers Parents DIC, Survivors’ and Dependents’ Education Assistance (DEA), Work-Study Employment, Home Loan Guaranty, Burial Benefits, Service Member’s Group Life Insurance Settlement and financial counseling to beneficiaries of those policies, Vet Bereavement Counseling, and Vocational Rehabilitation and Employment (VR&E) Services.